fastrgv/AdaGate/README.md

 **ver 5.1 -- 04jan16**

 * got prolog splash sound to work using sfml:sound, rather than sfml:music.
-* added an optional, user-edittable text file (settings.txt) to adjust gamepad/joystick settings.
+* added an **optional**, user-edittable text file (settings.txt) to adjust gamepad/joystick settings.
 This means you can now adjust sensitivity and remap the buttons using a text editor.
 Note that there is a strict format, if present.

 **ver 5.0 -- 31dec15**